yelvingm/amigo_ros2_gps_nav/README.md

 AMIGO (Autonomous Machine for Inspecting Gas and Operations) is a ROS2 Humble-based robotic system developed by the Engineering Physics Propulsion Lab (EPPL) at Embry-Riddle Aeronautical University.
 Leveraging Unitree's Go2 quadruped robot, AMIGO provides autonomous navigation and inspection workflows for industrial environments.

-The frontier-nav branch uses a frontier-based navigation algorithm built by [robo-friends](https://github.com/robo-friends/m-explore-ros2) using a ZedXM for built in vSLAM, and SLAM toolbox to convert the pointcloud to laserscan.
+The frontier-nav branch uses a frontier-based navigation algorithm built by [robo-friends](https://github.com/robo-friends/m-explore-ros2) using a ZedXM for built in vSLAM, a [Yahboom 10-Axis external IMU](https://github.com/YahboomTechnology/10-axis_IMU_Module), and SLAM toolbox to convert the pointcloud to laserscan.

 ## Requirements and Background